Supreme Court Brexit appeal questioned by South Suffolk MP

 On Monday Mr Cartlidge questioned the need for the appeal, instead insisting the Bill would be passed and the country could get on with Brexit.

-“I have to say I’m slightly surprised after all the questions we’ve had that he still wants to go ahead with his appeal,” he said.

-“It must be blindingly obvious to him that he would receive a huge majority on a second reading for a short bill committing to invoke article 50.
+He said: “After all the questions that we have heard, I am slightly surprised that my right hon.
+Friend still wants to go ahead with his appeal.
+It must be blindingly obvious to him that a short Bill committing us to invoking article 50 would receive a huge majority on Second Reading.

-“And can I just ask him this, would he not reflect on the powerful statement that would send to our EU partners and the other players if that happened.”
+“Will he reflect on the powerful statement that that would send to our EU partners and to those in the other place [House of Lords], if it happened?

 In reply Rt Hon Davis said: “Well I put the condition on the end of it, if that happened of course.